 No credentials to create.
 Serval uses its own registered Atlassian app - you only need a Jira account with access to the site you want to connect, and you’ll approve the permissions on Atlassian’s consent screen.
 Skip ahead to Connect in Serval.

 If the Sign in with Jira flow runs into OAuth or consent trouble, connecting with your own app is a dependable way to establish the connection.
-Ticket syncing still requires a connection made with Sign in with Jira plus the Serval Forge app, whichever connect path you use.
+Your-own-app connections support ticket syncing too - installing the Serval Forge app is recommended so tickets and comments are attributed to their real creators.

 1